Gap Year Before Grad School: Things To Know

 When your undergrad days are coming to an end, the idea of starting another big academic commitment right away can feel intimidating.
 It’s understandable that you may have questions about the future of your academic path.

-Does it make sense to forge ahead and go straight from undergraduate degree to grad school?
+Does it make sense to forge ahead and go straight from an undergraduate degree to grad school?
 Will taking a year off before grad school improve your academic success in the future?

-While you don’t want to lose too much momentum, for some a gap year can be a welcome opportunity to clarify their career goals and eventually return to their studies refreshed.
+While you don’t want to lose too much momentum, for some, a gap year can be a welcome opportunity to clarify their career goals and eventually return to their studies refreshed.
 A new environment and perspective can go a long way in helping you to discover new skills and gain valuable life experiences.

 Below, we take a look at what a gap year is and discuss the pros and cons that you should consider before making a decision either way.